 Gluten intolerance symptoms vary from mild to serious.
 They include:

 Bloating and gas

-- Fatigue and weakness
+Fatigue and weakness

-Treatment for gluten intolerance
+Diagnosis and treatment for gluten intolerance

 Go for a blood test to determine if you are really allergic to gluten before going on a gluten-free diet.
 Consult a dietitian who will carry out a nutritional assessment and then devise a proper meal plan suitable for you.

 Gluten intolerance vs celiac (coeliac) disease

 Gluten intolerance is due to sensitivity while celiac (coeliac) disease is an autoimmune disorder.